 If you have ever wanted to learn how to make a homemade gluten free pizza sauce, now is the time!
-You only need a few simple pantry ingredients to make this simple pizza sauce recipe!
+This simple pizza sauce recipe requires only a few simple pantry ingredients!
+Make it in just 20 minutes.

 Our family has a tradition of making homemade gluten free pizza every Friday night.
 Pizza is wildly popular in our house and makes a perfect family dinner.
 Everyone can choose their own toppings.